 This sport will have one to two athletic training students assigned principle provision of athletic training services.
 They will be responsible for entering all insurance and emergency information for each of their athletes in the computer and keep a copy in their kit at all times.
 The athletic training student will attend all practices and events with the team.
-The athletic training student will also work with football during times when cross-country is not practicing or competing.
-At practices and home events the student will provide individual squirt bottles supply kit with emergency
+The athletic training student will also work with football during times when tennis is not practicing or competing.

+At practices and home events the student will provide